Street Survival - Advanced Defensive Driving

 The fireball can be massive and generate a blast of heat over a wide radius.
 Additionally, there can be a shockwave as a result of blast as well.

-Stand as far away from the burning vehicle as possible, even further than you think is safe, as the accompanying videos will demonstrate.
+Stand as far away from the burning vehicle as possible (at least 100 feet), even further than you think is safe, as the accompanying videos will demonstrate.

 The danger also exists for any vehicles travelling past the burning vehicle.